Effrancina/w4_solo_python_project/readme.md

 5. Option to delete restaurants

 # Extensions
+1. Option to delete a city (if empty)
-1. Impossible to mark a restaurant as tried if the city hasn't been marked as visited/been to
+2. Impossible to mark a restaurant as tried if the city hasn't been marked as visited/been to
-2. Give restaurants a score from 1 to 5 kimchis
+3. Give restaurants a score from 1 to 5 kimchis
-3. Mark restaurants as favourite
+4. Mark restaurants as favourite

 # Extra extensions
 1. Connect to Kakao maps for directions and to see locations